 More than 5 million people are living in the US with Alzheimer’s disease, according to the Alzheimer’s Association.
-1 in 3 seniors will die with the disease.
-Only 1 in 4 have an Alzheimer’s diagnosis.
-These are scary facts, but not everything that looks like Alzheimer’s is actually Alzheimer’s.
+Although 1 in 3 seniors will die with the disease, only 1 in 4 have an actual Alzheimer’s diagnosis.
+These are scary facts, but even if something looks like Alzheimer’s, it may not be Alzheimer’s.
 It is important to talk to your doctor if you are showing signs of memory loss or cognitive impairment.

 Minor changes in memory are a normal part of aging.
 We may forget some things but are usually able to recall them later.
 Normal aging involves adapting to changes in our memory and recall by using lists or notes as gentle reminders.
 Most of us will retain the ability to care for ourselves and maintain our household with minor help as we age.
 This is not the case with Alzheimer’s disease.

 People often confuse dementia with Alzheimer’s disease.
-The term dementia is not well understood.
-Dementia refers to progressive decline in cognition and executive functioning.
+Dementia, an often misunderstood term, refers to progressive decline in cognition and executive functioning.
 Dementia is not a diagnosis but a symptom, like a fever can indicate a cold or a virus.

+It’s important to become familiar with the signs of Alzheimer’s and dementia, and also what other factors may be at play.
 There are many health-related problems that can cause memory loss and changes in intellectual abilities such as stroke, vitamin deficiency, depression, drug interactions or depression.
 Related illnesses such as Huntington’s and Parkinson’s disease can also cause dementia-related symptoms.
 Sometimes these health issues are treatable and reversible with a physician’s care.
-Become familiar with the signs of Alzheimer’s and dementia.

 Visit a doctor as soon as possible if you are concerned that a family member is experiencing significant changes in memory.
 You will want to undergo diagnostic testing as soon as possible.
 If there is an Alzheimer’s diagnosis involve your loved one in decision-making and long-range planning while he or she is in the early stages of the disease.